 The recognition that there are healthy and unhealthy forms of repentance is both common sense and biblical (2 Corinthians 7:8-13).
 On this everyone agrees; secular and sacred.
-The difficulty is in discerning disingenuous repentance.
+The difficulty is in discerning false repentance.
 Mature and discerning people can witness the same conversation and walk away with distinctly different impressions about whether a given expression of remorse represents genuine repentance, sorrow for being caught or a tactic to gain relational leverage.

 In this post, I hope to accomplish two things.
 First, I will attempt to clarify two common misperceptions about manipulation.
 Second, I will discuss a series of phrases commonly used in repentance that can be red flags that the remorse being expressed will not lead to healthy relational restoration.